Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 In practice, a user's request triggers repeated next-move decisions, tool execution, and observations until the model returns a final answer or the runtime stops the loop.

-Here is a paper-style ReAct trace where the agent must resolve a delayed order.
+This paper-style ReAct trace asks the agent to triage a failed deployment.
 The Thought lines make the lesson legible; an application can implement the same control loop without storing private reasoning text.

 2

-3Thought: I need to check the current carrier status first.
+3Thought: I need the failing job and error first.

 6